vgeadah/SVAE/README.md

 # Sparse-Coding Variational Auto-Encoders

 Accompanying code to [Sparse-Coding Variational Auto-Encoders](https://www.biorxiv.org/content/10.1101/399246v2#:~:text=The%20sparse%2Dcoding%20variational%20auto,by%20a%20deep%20neural%20network.)
 (SVAE).
-Train and evaluate the SVAE and the Olshausen & Field (1996, 1997) original sparse coding model (*Sparsenet* here) on naturalistic images from the Berkeley Segmentation Dataset (BDSD300).
+This code base provides code to train and evaluate both the SVAE (presented in the paper above) and the Olshausen & Field (1996, 1997) original sparse coding model (*Sparsenet* here) on naturalistic images from the Berkeley Segmentation Dataset (BDSD300).

 ## Usage